 This platform has served me well during the development of the simulator, however, it was only meant as a temporary platform.
-This platform will be retired when I take delivery of two genuine B737 yokes, columns and rudder pedals into the simulator.
+This platform has since been retired after I took delivery of two genuine B737 yokes, columns and rudder pedals.

 Pilot Seats - Weber or Ipeco

 Seating is important, although it has zero functionality other than providing a place to sit.
 Using a pair of pilot seats (captain and first officer) provides a level of realism and immersion that isn't possible when using a normal office chair or car seat - especially if the office chair has rollers :)

 There are many types of aircraft seats, however, Boeing 737 series aircraft use either the older Weber style of seat or the newer seat manufactured by Ipeco.
 If you're simulating a later model 737NG series aircraft then the Ipeco seat is the more realistic seat to use; it is very unusual to find a Weber seat mounted in a B737 NG aircraft.